ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

  * [age range enum](age range enum.md) - Enum to capture the age range that an Indiviudal belongs to.
  * [biological sex enum](biological sex enum.md) - The biological sex of an Individual as determined by their chromosomes.
- * [case control status enum](case control status enum.md) - Enum to capture whether a Sample in a Study is to be considered as Case or Control.
+ * [disease or healthy enum](disease or healthy enum.md) - Enum to capture whether a condition corresponds to a disease or a healthy state.
  * [file format enum](file format enum.md) - Enum to capture file types.
  * [forward or reverse enum](forward or reverse enum.md) - Enum to capture whether the reads from paired-end sequencing are forward (R1) or reverse (R2).
+ * [mutant or wildtype enum](mutant or wildtype enum.md) - Enum to capture whether a condition corresponds to a mutant or a wildtype.
  * [study type enum](study type enum.md) - Enum to capture the type of a study.
+ * [treatment or control enum](treatment or control enum.md) - Enum to capture whether a condition corresponds to a treatment or a control.
  * [vital status enum](vital status enum.md) - Enum to capture the vital status of an individual.

 ### Subsets